UniMath/agda-unimath/src/synthetic-homotopy-theory/equivalence-sphere-1-circle.lagda.md

 ## Idea

 The first sphere is defined as having two points `N` and `S` and two identifications (meridians) `e, w : N = S` between them.
 The map from the circle to the first sphere is defined by mapping the basepoint to `N` and the loop to the composite of `e` and the inverse of `w`, while the map from the first sphere to the circle is defined by mapping both `N` and `S` to the basepoint, `e` to the loop and `w` to `refl` at the basepoint.
 Some care needs to be taken when proving these are inverse, as `S` is first mapped to the basepoint and then back to `N`.
-It needs to be further identified using one of the meridians and the correct choice turns out to be `w`.
+It needs to be further identified with `S` using one of the meridians and the correct choice turns out to be `w`.

 ### The map from the first sphere to the circle